 Some books that we recommend on this topic are:

-Revolution documents the movement and provides practical advice on how to choose a typewriter, how to care for it, and what to do with it―from National Novel Writing Month to letter-writing socials, from type-ins to typewritten blogs, from custom-painted typewriters to typewriter tattoos.
-It celebrates the unique quality of everything typewriter, fully illustrated with photographs, posters, postcards, manuals, and more.
+What do thousands of kids, makers, poets, artists, steampunks, hipsters, activists, and musicians have in common?
+They love typewriters–the magical, mechanical contraptions that are enjoying a surprising second life in the 21st century, striking a blow for self-reliance, privacy, and coherence against dependency, surveillance, and disintegration.
+The Typewriter Revolution documents the movement and provides practical advice on how to choose a typewriter, how to care for it, and what to do with it–from National Novel Writing Month to letter-writing socials, from type-ins to typewritten blogs, from custom-painted typewriters to typewriter tattoos.
+It celebrates the unique quality of everything typewriter, fully-illustrated with vintage photographs, postcards, manuals, and more.